 This article includes steps to troubleshoot a Plug-in cable error for AmpliFi routers.
 This may be encountered during an initial setup or after a recent change, this issue may arise after moving or changing wiring.
 Make sure to have a few spare ethernet cables on hand for testing before you begin.

 1. Verify that the WAN port ethernet cable is securely plugged in.
 Push the fitting of the RJ45 cable firmly into the blue WAN port until there is an audible click.
-Note that the WAN port should be connected to the internet service provider (ISP).
+Note that the WAN port should be connected to the internet service provider (ISP)'s modem.

 2. A faulty cable may be the cause.
 To test this, connect a new cable that works.
 To verify, connect the cable to a laptop and test the connection by connecting the cable directly to the ISP modem and try to access a webpage or other online content.

 3. Make sure the AmpliFi system has the latest firmware.
 To check your current firmware version simply launch the AmpliFi app, select the AmpliFi router icon, navigate down to the Information section and select About.
 See how to update your firmware in the Settings > Firmware Update section of the AmpliFi User Guide.